 At this point, you might need to intervene and express the gland manually or bring your dog to the vet.

-Common Anal Gland Issues in Dogs
+Common Anal Gland Issues and Symptoms in Dogs

 There are several common problems that can affect a dog’s anal glands and these include:

 Impaction happens when the anal glands’ fluid cannot normally express itself, causing an obstruction or becoming plugged.
 Your dog may have swelling, soreness, and discomfort as a result.

 Anal sacculitis, another name for anal gland infection, is an inflammation of the anal glands.
 It may manifest as swelling, discomfort, discharge, and an unpleasant odor.

 A pus-filled pocket known as an abscess develops when an infection is not appropriately managed.
 Anal gland abscesses can be uncomfortable and may need to be treated with medications and drainage.

 The anal glands can occasionally form tumors which may need to be surgically removed depending on whether they are malignant or benign.

 Yes, a dog’s anal glands can get impacted or clogged, which prevents the glands from normally secreting fluid.